tekuma/artist-portal/README.md

 `firebase deploy -m "Message here"`

  from the root of the project directory.

- #### Technical Stuff
+ ####  Helpful Links

- Nearly all of this app is managed through
- Google Firebase, which is a sub-branch of Google Cloud.
+This app is contained within a Google Cloud/Firebase Project.

  The cloud project can be managed through:
  'https://console.cloud.google.com/home/dashboard?project=artist-tekuma-4a697'